PolinaTolkachova/golf-app-live-scoring/docs/userStoriesEn.md

 ### 4. Manage Tournament
 - **User Story:**
-    - As an administrator, I want to update tournament details.
+    - As an administrator, I want to manage tournaments.
 - **Acceptance Criteria:**
     - Access to a tournaments page is available.
     - View all tournaments.